leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-treatment_laser-retina_11
 - What are the risks of panretinal photocoagulation?
+- What are the side effects of laser for diabetes
 - What are the side effects of panretinal photocoagulation?
 - What are the complications of panretinal photocoagulation?
 - Is panretinal photocoagulation dangerous?